maubanel/UE5-Blueprints/interface/README.md

 ##### `Step 11.`\|`ITB`| :large_blue_diamond: :small_blue_diamond:

 Each actor that subscribes to it can create its own definition.
 This means that the behavior can be customized PER actor class.
-This is an event so there is an execution pin.
+Double click on the **Interface | Room 10 Switch**.
+This adds an event so there is an execution pin.
+Now add a **Switch Light** node.

 ![interface method node](images/PrivateTooltipRm12.png)